Zoology BSc

 Why study this course?

-You’ll be in the lab, the Peak District, zoos, aquariums and embarking on a once-in-a-lifetime field course in the UK or abroad.
+You'll be learning in the lab, the Peak District, zoos, aquariums and embark on a once-in-a-lifetime field course in the UK or abroad.

 At Sheffield, you’ll be encouraged to be creative, think independently, and express your ideas.
-You'll be in the lab completing in-depth practicals and studying animal anatomy and physiology in our Alfred Denny Museum.
-You might also choose to do field research projects in the Peak District National Park, or travel for a field course in the UK or abroad.
+You'll be in the lab completing in-depth practicals, and studying animal anatomy and physiology in our Alfred Denny Museum of Zoology.
+You'll learn off campus too, carrying out fieldwork in the Peak District, visiting zoos, aquariums, and other scientific spots around the country, and embarking on a once-in-a-lifetime field course in the UK or abroad.

-As you progress through your degree, you’ll have the option to specialise in key areas such as biodiversity conservation, evolutionary biology, genetics and ecological modelling.
-Your ability to tackle one or more of these big global challenges will be supported by the field course options, so you start making a difference even during your degree.
+As you progress through your degree you’ll have the option to specialise in key areas, such as biodiversity conservation, evolutionary biology, genetics or ecological modelling.

 Modules